Kenya elections 2022: Raila Odinga and William Ruto in tight race for president

 - at least 25% of the votes cast in a minimum of 24 counties.

-On election day, voters will have their fingerprint scanned to check their identity but a printed register can also be used if the machines fail.

-Each voter will then be given colour-coded ballot papers for each of the elections, which they will mark in a private booth and drop in the relevant ballot boxes.

-Counting will start at the polling stations shortly after voting ends.
-Officials will then take a photo of the final tally and send the image to both the constituency and national tallying centres.
+After counting the votes, local officials take a photo of the final tally sheet and send the image to both the constituency and national tallying centres.

-To ensure transparency the media, political parties and civil society groups have been urged to run their own tallies using final results declared at the more than 40,000 polling stations.
+The media, political parties and civil society groups have been compiling their own tallies using these final results declared at the more than 40,000 polling stations.

 But only the electoral commission can declare the winner of the presidential election after verifying the physical and digital forms sent to the national tallying centre.